Tayebasultana/pet-adoption/Readme.md

    - This step installs all necessary libraries or dependencies the project requires, which are listed in `package.json`.

 4. **Run the Project**:
    - This is the step where you start the application.
-Once you run the `npm start` command, the application will start a local development server.
+Once you run the `npm run dev` command, the application will start a local development server.

-5. **Troubleshooting**:
-   - This section helps in case there are any issues with setting up the project or running it.
-It guides users on how to resolve common setup problems.

 You can also modify the guide based on your project's specific needs, such as changing commands or adding more setup steps if required.